WallabyDesigns/gitmanager/README.md

 ### Enterprise
 - **White label branding:** Customize the application name, logo, favicon, and sub-heading, and optionally hide the edition label — all from the System Control Center.
 - **Enterprise support portal:** Submit and manage support tickets directly from within the app.
-- **Workflow automations:** Configure rule-based notifications and webhooks for deploy and audit events.

 ## Quick Start
 1. Copy `.env.example` to `.env` and configure required values.